-Fibers are plant-based dietary nutrients which a human body can break down easily.
-There is insoluble and soluble fibre which you can introduce to your baby.
-Insoluble fibre mostly adds up to the baby’s stool, and soluble fibre is dissolved in water and fed to baby’s.
-If you are not sure about how to include fibre in your baby’s diet, then consult a pediatric before you start.
+Fibers are plant-based dietary nutrients that the human body can break down easily.
+There is an insoluble and soluble fibre that you can introduce to your baby.
+Insoluble fiber mostly adds up to the baby’s stool, and soluble fiber is dissolved in water and fed to the baby’s.
+If you are not sure about how to include fibre in your baby’s diet, then consult a pediatrician before you start.

 Fibres help in constipation relief of the child, foods such as plums, prunes, peaches etc. Foods rich in fibre keep the baby full and are packed with vitamins and minerals.
 They help in the development of the baby’s immune system and keep many chronic diseases at bay.
 Fibre-rich food also helps reduce obesity which is now quite common in children.

 - Vegetables: Vegetables are rich in minerals, fibers, and antioxidants.
 You can feed veggies such as carrots, spinach, peas, sweet potatoes, etc after six months.
 As babies don’t have teeth you can boil the veggies or make a puree of it and then feed them.
 Gradually when they have teeth you can give them blanched veggies as finger food which is easy to bite and swallow.
 Vegetables keep children full for a longer duration and aids in better digestion.